taylorstitch/workshop-docs/readme.md

 ##### Product Section Styling

-Various aspect of this section — including the color(s), size and style of the progress bar can be altered via your theme setting panel, when viewing a Product page that has the included workshop section with an active campaign.
+Various aspect of this section — including the color(s), size and style of the progress bar can be altered via your theme setting panel, when viewing an active Project's Product that has the included workshop section.
 The rendered HTML structure of the included elements is also shown below, for the purposes of further customization styling beyond what is inherited from your theme (typography, font sizing, etc.):

 ``` html
 <section class="ws-data">